 A recent study by Fidelity indicated that the average couple will need close to $300,000 dollars just for the costs of health care after age 65.
 Yet, many people are completely unaware of the need to plan for these costs.
 Often, they think that Medicare is free or that it pays for everything.

-It doesn’t help that Medicare is a huge national health insurance program with 4 parts, 10 supplement options and dozens of drug plan choices.
+It doesn’t help that Medicare is a huge national health insurance program with four parts, ten supplement options, and dozens of drug plan choices.
 With all these moving parts, it’s easy to get confused about health care costs once you enroll in Medicare; just know that these costs will be a major part of your budget after you turn 65.
-The good news is that Medicare will be your primary health insurance and most Medicare enrollees are very satisfied with their coverage.
+The good news is that Medicare will be your primary health insurance, and most Medicare enrollees are very satisfied with their coverage.

 If you’re nearing retirement age and will soon join Medicare, here are some of the most important features of Medicare you should know so you don’t make potentially costly mistakes.